GeorgeMarych/metamask-wallet/README.md

-# Connectin React app to metamask wallet
+# Connecting React app to metamask wallet

 this project is for practice purpose only.